-This issue becomes clear when we consider how the grid sets generator output in "real time".
-This is typically performed at the start of every fifteen-minute (to an hour) period, or time window, using fixed estimates for conditions during the period.
-More precisely, generators are dispatched so as to balance load (demand) and generator output at minimum cost, while adhering to operating limitations of the generators and transmission lines; estimates of the typical loads for the upcoming time window are employed in this computation.
-This computational scheme, called Optimum Power Flow (OPF) or economic dispatch, can fail, dramatically, when renewables are part of the generation mix and (exogenous) fluctuations in renewable output become large.
-By "failure" we mean, in particular, instances where a combination of generator and renewable outputs conspire to produce power flows that significantly exceed power line ratings.
-When a line's rating is exceeded, the likelihood grows that the line will become tripped (be taken uncontrollably out of service) thus compromising integrity and stability of the grid.
+windows (more frequently in some cases).
+OPF sets generator outputs so as to meet demand at minimum cost, under operating limitations of generators and transmission lines.
+Estimates of the typical loads for the upcoming time window are employed in this computation.
+This scheme can fail, dramatically, when renewables are part of the generation mix and (exogenous) fluctuations in renewable output become large.
+By "failure" we mean, in particular, not accounting for instances where a combination of generator and renewable outputs conspire to produce power flows that significantly exceed power line ratings.
+When a line's rating is exceeded, the line becomes more likely to trip (be taken out of service) compromising the integrity and stability of the grid.
+To correct for this scenario an additional scheme, based on direct line flow measurements and requiring a human operator in the loop, is employed as a part of the current operational routine - after receiving a warning, the operator may initiate an emergency action, possibly disconnecting the overheated line.

+Under the forthcoming high wind power penetration, significantly more frequent line overloads are likely, making the current operational paradigm clearly unsustainable.
 If several key lines become tripped a grid would very likely become unstable and possibly experience a cascading failure, with large losses in serviced demand.
 This is not an idle assumption, since firm commitments to major renewable penetration are in place throughout the world.
-For example, 20% renewable penetration by 2030 is a decree in the U.S. [24], and similar plans are to be implemented in Europe, see e.g. discussions in [20, 22, 29].
-At the same time, operational margins (between typical power flows and line ratings) are decreasing and expected to decrease.
+For example, 20% renewable penetration by 2030 is a decree in the U.S. [24], and similar plans are to be implemented in Europe, see e.g. discussions in [19, 21, 29].
+At the same time, operational margins (between typical power flows and line ratings) are decreasing and expected to decrease in part due to deregulation and difficulties in expanding transmission capacity [19].
 A possible failure scenario is illustrated in Fig. 0.1 using as example the U.S. Pacific Northwest regional grid data (2866 lines, 2209 buses, 176 generators and 18 wind sources), where lines highlighted in red are jeopardized (flow becomes too high) with unacceptably high probability by fluctuating wind resources positioned along the Columbia river basin (green dots marking existing wind farms).

 We propose a solution that requires, as the only additional investment, accurate wind forecasts; but no change in machinery or significant operational procedures.
-Instead, we propose an intelligent way to modify the optimization approach so as to mitigate risk; the approach is implementable as an efficient algorithm that solves large-scale realistic examples in a matter of seconds, and thus is only slightly slower than standard economic dispatch methods.
+Instead, we propose to mitigate risk using an efficient algorithmic modification of the OPF approach.
+In computational experiments our algorithm solves realistic examples with thousands of buses and lines (such as the U.S. Pacific Northwest case) in a matter of seconds, and is thus only slightly slower than standard economic dispatch methods even on large-scale case.